Use those extra hard boiled eggs from Easter to make this Roasted Red Pepper and Bacon Egg Salad. It’s great on sandwiches, wraps, or salad.

 Be sure that your eggs are not out of the refrigerator for more than 2 hours.
 It is a good idea to count how many eggs you have if you plan on hiding them.
 My kids know they have to find every single egg we hide in a certain amount of time, or those eggs can’t be used again.

 When the Ohio Poultry Association asked me to create an egg recipe, I was excited to change up our eggs.
 Most days we try to eat very healthy, and eggs are a great way to include protein in our diets.
-We love to eat them peeled with a little sprinkle of salt, in salads, or mixed into a delicious egg salad.
+We love to eat them peeled with a little sprinkle of salt, in this avocado shrimp cobb salad, or mixed into a delicious egg salad.

 Until recently, I used a fork to smash and cut the eggs up.
 Honestly, I used to dread chopping those eggs up because it seemed to take forever.
 Then I bought a pastry blender and chopping eggs literally only takes seconds.
 Ok, maybe a minute when you have 12 eggs in a bowl.
 But seriously, it is definitely one of the best purchases I have made lately.